genexus-books/Saia/saia-docs/docs/WhatsComing.md

 ---
-sidebar_label: 'What's Coming'
+sidebar_label: 'Coming Next'
 sidebar_position: 20
 ---
-# What's Coming
+# Coming Next

 Explore the key innovation points in this roadmap, which reveal the improvements and breakthroughs that are on the way.